morse-simulator/morse/doc/morse/dev/services.rst

 asynchronous service.

-To set a global policy, you need to catch a :class:`morse.core.exceptions.MorseServiceAlreadyRunningException` exception when invoking the :meth:`morse.core.request_manager.on_incoming_request` method.
+To set a global policy, you need to catch a :py:class:`morse.core.exceptions.MorseServiceAlreadyRunningError` exception when invoking the :meth:`morse.core.request_manager.RequestManager.on_incoming_request` method.

 This exception has a special member ``service`` that points to the asynchronous